 For many years, all I had were memories of the attacks and the aftermath to prove to myself that it had all actually happened.
-More recently I have physical evidence, as a vaginal exam shows healed tearing and vascular damage that I suffered when I was raped as young child and left to heal without medical attention.
-The evidence was there all along, I just had to get the courage to ask the person doing the exam if there was any tearing.
-I haven’t given birth, and there’s no other way for the tearing to be there.
+More recently I have physical evidence.
+The evidence was there all along, written on my body.

-My father was reported to the police over 20 years ago.
+My father was reported to the police when I was 21, over 20 years ago.
 They investigated and found enough evidence to charge him.
-I decided not to press charges because I felt that the price to me to obtain what tiny justice is meted out to abusers (3 year sentences, after 3 years of gruelling trial for example) was too high.
+I decided not to press charges because I felt that the price to me to obtain what tiny justice is meted out to abusers was too high.
 I have two brothers but am not sure if iether of them was abused directly, although both are of course affected by living in a home where abuse was present, whether they knew or not.

-My family believes me, and my mother finally left my father about 5 years ago, which was about 14 years too late in my estimation.
+My family believes me, and my mother finally left my father several years ago now.

-I am a woman in her 40’s, happily and legally married to another woman, as is blessedly possible in my country and should be everywhere else.
+I am a woman now in her 50s, although I was in my 40s when I wrote much of the story here.
 I am smart, capable and successful in my job.
-I don’ t have kids and probably won’t.
-I have been healing for 20 years, and I want to tell those of you new to healing the abuse that every minute has been worth it.
-Every minute I am better, stronger and more free, not just of the effects of the abuse, but of our cultures stupid and harmful values around children, parents and women, and more the woman the Goddess intends me to be.
+I don’t have kids.
+I have been healing for 30 years, and I want to tell those of you new to healing the abuse that every minute has been worth it.
+Every minute I am better, stronger and more free, not just of the effects of the abuse, but of our cultures stupid and harmful values around children, parents and women, and more the woman the gods intend me to be.

 I spend most of my time living my life now, rather than surviving it.
 Some things you don’t fully ‘get over’ and child sexual abuse is one of them.
 The battles I have fought in my life have made me a strong and powerful woman.
 People who think that one should forgive and forget are idiots.
 That would be a waste of hard won lessons and learnings, and would make what happened more meaningless to us than it already is.

 I am still affected by post traumatic stress at times but in ways that are familiar to me and possible to manage.
 I have had a lot of very useful therapy and was a therapist myself for a time.
-My Pagan faith and the support of the Goddesses, particularly Mother Earth, has been critical in my healing, as I know higher powers of various sorts have been to other survivors.
+My Pagan faith has been critical in my healing, as I know higher powers of various sorts have been to other survivors.

 I am of varied cultural background, including Scottish, and am a religious Pagan of the feminist variety.
-I draw my strength from Mother Earth, who is a Goddess to me, and the principal one I’m connected to.
-From my Scottish heritage and Pagan spiritual beliefs, I have drawn on the practice of dancing a sword dance at the death of an enemy (see comments below for more info on this history).
+I draw my strength from my heritage and my faith.
+From my Scottish heritage and Pagan spiritual beliefs, I have drawn on the practice of dancing a sword dance at the death of an enemy.

-Since I will likely not be present at the death of my abuser, I plan to do this sword dance at his grave site.
-I am doing it to banish him from my life, to ritually deny him the ancestor worship practised in my faith, and to celebrate my victory over him in outliving him.
-I am also celebrating my power and achievement in healing from what he did.
+Since I will likely not be present at the death of my abuser, I plan to do this sword dance at his grave site. to banish him from my life, to ritually deny him the ancestor worship practised in my faith, and to celebrate my victory over him in outliving him.
+I celebrate my power and achievement in healing from what he did.
 Like the hero of a fairy tale, I have struck out on my own away from my abusive family, had adventures, undertaken sacred heroic tasks, gone into the monster’s lair and symbolically stolen the golden harp or silver sword that is the reward for bravery and perseverence.
 It is only fitting I honour a hero’s journey with a heros dance of exhaltation.

-This blog is for me to tell the whole truth, anonymously, about what’s going on within me, something I’m not able to do in my regular life that often.
-It’s for me to break silence about incest and the injustice imposed by the cultural restrictions on talking about it.
+This blog began as a way for me to tell the whole truth, anonymously, about what was going on within me, something I was not able to do in my regular life that often.
+Since then, I’ve become a lot more open about my history and the strengths I have earned.
+I think this blog has been a big part of that.
+I’m comfortable speaking about what happened to me and what I have achieved, and to challenge the denial, minimization and blame that survivors are continually undermined and hurt by.
+I break silence about incest and the injustice imposed by the cultural restrictions on talking about it.
 We need to start talking more about the realities of being an incest survivor.
 We don’t deserve for our pain and courage to be hidden shamefully away – that just adds insult to injury.
 Incest survivors are some of the bravest people I know.